josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 That would be questionable in a vacuum, to be sure.
 But we're steeped in context at this point.
 (A lot of users either turn it off or ignore it on their own anyway, for what it's worth.)

 Following WordCamp US, WP Engine _also_ sent a [cease-and-desist](https://wpengine.com/wp-content/uploads/2024/09/Cease-and-Desist-Letter-to-Automattic-and-Request-to-Preserve-Documents-Sent.pdf) to Automattic.
 It's pretty damning, and does a good job laying out all the points I tried to cover above.
-(In short: Matt tried to extort money from WP Engine for spurious licensing claims and use disinformation to do it.)
+(In short: Matt tried to extort money from WP Engine for spurious licensing claims, and used disinformation, or at least heavily slanted data, to do it.)

 <CalloutPlusQuote>